STATEMENT (Part I) : How I got to France

 About ten years ago I started having thoughts of living abroad.
 My desire to have a big foreign adventure was resurfacing big time.
 I made a goal that I would turn sixty overseas, preferably in a French speaking country.
 I targeted the Peace Corps.
 I figured the US government could help me realize my “birthday” plans in several years.
 In early 2019, I visited a local Peace Corps office.
 I had many questions, but number one on my list was, “Am I too old to be a Peace Corps Volunteer at my age (55)?”.
 The answer was, “No, you’d be a great candidate!”.
 Alas, I only had two weeks to nurse this dream as Covid struck.
 The big shut down shut down my dreams, but then I pivoted.
 Why not just move to France?
-I still wanted to live in a French speaking country.
-I had connections and history with the south of France since 1982.
+I had always wanted to live in a French speaking country, I had history and connections in the south of France since 1982.
 We go way back, France and I. So the question I have nursed most of my life was, “how does one live abroad?”.
-I had 2+ years of Covid to do the research.
+I had 2+ years of “Covid -time” to do the research.

 The visa process was daunting, but somehow the spirit guides got me over the finish line.
 As I write this, next week will make my three year anniversary living in Provence.
 I don’t know why it took me so long, but selling all my possessions and all my art to fund a new life here was worth it.